chef/automate/components/automate-chef-io/content/docs/reports.md

 ## Overview

 The Reports view under the Compliance tab provides comprehensive insight into the compliance status of all scanned infrastructure.
+_Note: the count of controls in the overview pane represent how many controls have been executed, not the count of unique controls executed._

 ![Compliance](/images/docs/compliance.png)